 ME 381 Mechanical Engineering Laboratory I 2 Cr.

 A study of the fundamentals of mechanical and electronic instruments and their use in measurement systems to obtain data on temperature, pressure, displacement, acceleration, and other physical variables.
 Introduction to experimental methods and procedures, reduction of data to significant form, and the organization of experimental results in written reports.
-Lecture 1 hour, laboratory 3 hours.
+Lecture 1 hour, lab 3 hours.
 Prerequisite: EE 204.

 ME 382 Mechanical Engineering Laboratory II 1 Cr.